Collyricus/worldcoords/README.md

 # worldcoords
-This is a GUI-interface for calculating Minecraft world coords from measurments from Google Earth.
+This is a GUI-interface for calculating Minecraft world coords with measurments from Google Earth.

 You can use the main.py file to run the Python code in your preferred IDE.
 This will open a GUI window.